 - Every U.S. state has its own certification requirements.

 - Judgment and Decision Making, Social Perceptiveness, Active Learning, Critical Thinking Skills and Listening Skills.

 - $40,680 (Animal Control Workers – BLS)

 - $33,540 (Animal Control Workers – BLS)

-According to BLS, the job employment opportunities for Animal Care and Service Workers will grow between 22% between 2019 and 2029.
-It is expected that there will be a creation of 75,500 new jobs in the field from 2019 to 2029.
+According to BLS, the job employment opportunities for Animal Care and Service Workers will grow between 33% between 2020 and 2030 in the US.
+It is expected that there will be a creation of 110,800 new jobs in the field during the same period.